Contractors interested in Advanced Home Upgrade need to attend at least one of two primary training courses (attending both is recommended).

-For Advanced Home Upgrade, If PG&E provides natural gas service to the home, but electricity is obtained from a utility provider other than PG&E, or vice versa, PG&E will pro-rate the rebate according to the proportion of total savings attributable to natural gas.
-For Home Upgrade, fuel-specific measures may not apply.
+If PG&E provides natural gas service to the home, but electricity is obtained from a utility provider other than PG&E, or vice versa, PG&E will pro-rate the rebate according to the proportion of total savings attributable to natural gas.

 PG&E issues the rebate check, which may be issued to the homeowner or contractor.
 If the rebate is assigned to the contractor, a Customer Incentive Payment Assignment Form will need to be completed and submitted.
 Build It Green submits the rebate application to PG&E, which initiates the rebate check process, but Build It Green does not issue checks.
 Checks are processed in 6-8 weeks upon final approval by PG&E.

-Advanced Home Upgrade rebate values are determined by the simulated energy savings achieved by the upgrade and are listed below.*
+Advanced Home Upgrade rebate values are determined by the modeled energy savings achieved by the upgrade and are listed below.*